stevedonovan/gentle-intro/src/2-structs-enums-lifetimes.md

 ```
 That works for the special case of static strings, but this is very restrictive.

-However we can specify that the lifetime of the reference is _as least as long_ as that of
+However we can specify that the lifetime of the reference is _at least as long_ as that of
 the struct itself.

 ```rust